-Over the course of three 10-week sessions, the seven hubs are offering free arts education courses for youth and collaborative art projects for adults, all of which will utilize creative practices to interrogate the criminal justice system in Chicago and the United States: how it was formed and developed, where it has brought us today, and what alternatives could be possible moving forward.
+Over the course of three 10-week sessions, seven community hub partners offered free arts education courses for youth and collaborative art projects for adults, all of which utilized creative practices to interrogate the criminal justice system in Chicago and the United States: how it was formed and developed, where it has brought us today, and what alternatives could be possible moving forward.

 Session 1: Hindsight: Pivot Points of the Past